2018 Diono Rainier Review

 Diono convertible seats were originally designed as travel seats, hence the ability to be folded (nevermind the weight).
 Like 99% of all harnessed carseats, the Rainier is FAA-approved for use on an airplane.
 If you do decide to fly with it, you’ll probably want to purchase a carry strap or two so you can carry it slung over one shoulder or worn backpack-style.
 If you use it rear-facing on the plane, keep in mind that it will most definitely rest against the seat in front of it.
 An angle adjuster will definitely help with more space, but the person in front still might not be able to recline their seat.

-As a harnessed seat, the Rainier has an 8-year lifespan, which is a nice length of time.
+If you have a Rainier made after September 2017, your carseat has a 10 year lifespan.
+If your Rainier was made before September 2017, it has an 8 year lifespan when used as a harnessed seat, which is a nice length of time.
 If you decide to also use it as a booster, that lifespan lengthens to 12 years.
+If you have any questions, give Diono a call at 1-855-463-4666.

 Replace the Rainier after a crash.
 Diono follows the one-time-only guideline for crashed restraints: if it’s in a crash, don’t use it again.